Delhi Revenue Minister Gahlot reviews Chhath preparations at Hathi Ghat | Law-Order

 - India

+The DMs were advised to manage logistics in a manner that the Yamuna river bank is barricaded and artificial ponds are created in a proper way ensuring pollution-free celebration.

+Delhi Lieutenant Governor Vinai Kumar Saxena on Wednesday also gave his assent to holding Chhath Puja at designated ghats on the Yamuna.

-This year, the Delhi government is making 1,100 ghats for Chhath Puja across the city.
+This year, the Delhi government is making 1,100 ghats for Chhath Puja across the city and has increased the budget 10 times from Rs 2.5 crore in 2014 to nearly Rs 25 crore.

 The revenue department is the nodal agency for Chhath puja arrangements and all other government and civic agencies are working in close coordination to make Chhath Puja a success, officials said earlier.